 Revenue is the money collected by governments.
-Without revenue, governments cannot provide services we expect.
-Revenue decisions, then, often come down to how much leaders want to spend on government services and how much residents are willing to pay.
+Without revenue, governments cannot provide the services we expect.
+Revenue decisions often come down to how much leaders want to spend on government services and how much residents are willing to pay.
 If they can agree on those most basic questions, they still must address other revenue issues, like who should pay for services and on what basis.

 This section summarizes Oklahoma state and local government revenues.
 Since taxes are such an important and visible source of revenue, they get the most attention here.
-The primer assesses what makes an effective tax system and then describes Oklahoma’s tax system, including how it has developed over time and how each of the nine major taxes we pay works.
-Taxes, though, are not the only source of revenue, so the primer also describes the user fees and federal grants that are needed to fully fund needed government services.
+Taxes, though, are not the only source of revenue, so the primer also describes the user fees and federal grants that are needed to fully fund government services.

 This section includes several important conclusions about Oklahoma government revenues.

-- State government collected nearly $19 billion from all revenue sources in 2008, while local governments collected over $12 billion.
+- State government collected nearly $23 billion from all revenue sources in 2016, while local governments collected nearly $14 billion.

-- Taxes are the largest source of revenue–$8 billion for the state in 2008 and $4 billion for local governments–but they still make up less than half of all government revenue.
+- Taxes are the largest source of revenue–$8.5 billion for the state in 2016 and $5.1 billion for local governments–but taxes still make up less than half of all government revenue.
 Federal funds, user charges, utilities, and insurance trust revenues make important contributions to funding government services.

 - Sales taxes are the largest tax source for Oklahoma governments, followed by the individual income tax.
-Together these account for more than one-half of Oklahoma tax revenue.
-Over the last two decades we have become more dependent on these two taxes.
+Together these account for 55 percent of Oklahoma tax revenue.

-- Oklahoma collects less per person than the national average from all revenue sources except federal funds, where we are near the average.
+- Oklahoma collects less per person than the national average from all revenue sources except selective sales taxes (taxes on specific goods such as tobacco and alcohol) and other revenue, including fines, lottery and many other small sources, where we are above the average.

 - User charge collections help pay for services that benefit some citizens and businesses more than others.
-Higher education tuition, charges by state and local hospitals, and local charges for sewerage and solid waste are the largest sources.
+Higher education tuition, charges by state and local hospitals, and local charges for sewerage and solid waste are the largest user charges.

-- Federal funds are essential to maintaining basic public services.
+- The $7.7 billion in federal funds that flow to Oklahoma are essential to maintaining basic public services.
 More than one-third of federal funds are for health and social services.
-Education and transportation funding from Washington also helps the state and local governments fund many services.

-- For Oklahoma’s local governments, intergovernmental revenue from the state and federal government is the largest source of funding, followed by user charges and property taxes.
+- For Oklahoma’s local governments, intergovernmental revenue from state and federal governments is the largest source of funding, followed by user charges and property taxes.